vernemq/vmq-docs/configuration/http-pub.md

 ## Enabling the plugin

-The MQTT bridge plugin (`vmq_http_pub`) is distributed with VerneMQ as an integrated plugin but is not enabled by default.
-After configuring the bridge as described below, make sure to enable the plugin by setting (`vernemq.conf`):
+The MQTTplugin (`vmq_http_pub`) is distributed with VerneMQ as an integrated plugin, but is not enabled by default.
+After configuring the plugin as described below, make sure to enable the plugin by setting (`vernemq.conf`):

 ```text
 plugins.vmq_http_pub = on